Click the "+" button above to add these dates to your Google Calendar, or click here to browse the calendar in a new window.

 Religion’s impact on professionals

 The public is becoming more diverse and the role of religion in public life has grown more prominent.
-Professionals today need a broad understanding of religion to effectively serve this increasingly diverse nation.
+Professionals today need a broad understanding of religious literacy to effectively serve this increasingly diverse nation.

 Some questions professionals may face related to religion include: